 Some Common FAQs

-This is most probably the result of either overwatering the plant or the soil not draining well.
+Leaves turn yellow either due to overwatering of the plant or the soil not draining well.
 Too much water near the roots can make the plant stop growing and look unwell.

 Check the drainage holes of the pot to make sure they are not blocked.
 If all is well with the pot, check the soil for the right composition and texture.
 A thick or unsuitable soil can hinder water drainage and retain water near the plant’s roots.
 Lastly, monitor your watering routine and make sure you are not watering the plant too much or too frequently.